Foreign Subsidiary Incorporation in Singapore

 - Be incorporated in Singapore (other than a company limited by guarantee**);

 - Be a tax resident in Singapore* for that YA;

 - Have no more than 20 shareholders throughout the basis period for that YA where all of the shareholders are individuals beneficially and directly holding the shares in their own names; OR

-- At least one shareholder is an individual beneficially and directly holding at least 10% of the issued ordinary shares of the company.
+- Have at least one shareholder who is an individual beneficially and directly holding at least 10% of the issued ordinary shares of the company.

 * A company is resident in Singapore if the control and management of its business is exercised in Singapore.